Hands-On Deep Learning (HS 2024)

 Structure

-This course is organized into specific topics, with each topic spanning two weeks.
-The detailed schedule can be seen below.
+This course is organized into specific topics, with each topic spanning two weeks.- Session week: Includes a session, the notebook, and challenge submission.

 Session